salesforce/sa11y/README.md

 -   Provides a `toBeAccessible()` accessibility matcher for Jest
     -   integrates the [assertAccessible API](./packages/assert/README.md) with the [Jest assertion API](https://jestjs.io/docs/en/using-matchers)
--   If you are looking to add accessibility testing to your Jest tests use this package
+-   To add accessibility testing to your Jest tests use this package

 ![Screenshot showing Sa11y Jest API usage and a11y errors showing up in VSCode](https://github.com/salesforce/sa11y/blob/media/screenshot/jest.png?raw=true)